Lajos Szabó

 Lajos Szabó (1 July 1902 in Budapest – 21 October 1967 in Düsseldorf) was a Hungarian philosopher and one of the founders of the Budapest Dialogical School.

 Early life

 Lajos Szabó was born in Budapest on July 1, 1902.
 In 1919, he was dismissed from vocational secondary school due to his sympathies with the Hungarian Soviet Republic.
-At the beginning of the 1920s, he participated in the illegal Communist movement for a few months, before his poltics shifted.
+At the beginning of the 1920s, he participated in the illegal Communist movement for a few months, before his politics shifted.

 Personal life

 In 1938, Szabó married Magda Pallós, who died in 1946.
 In 1940, he was called up for labour service, but was dismissed a few weeks later from the army due to his tuberculosis.
 He was hospitalised at the New St John's Hospital in Budakeszi.
 His close friend Lajos Vajda was treated at the same hospital ward.
 In the spring of 1944, Szabó was deported to Auschwitz.
 He survived and returned home to Hungary at the end of 1945.

 Lajos Szabó died on October 21, 1967 in Düsseldorf.
 He is buried in the Jewish cemetery.